angadhn/MySite/_notes/Thoreau.md

 ---
-title: Thoreau in the Twenty-First Century
+title: Revisiting Thoreau in the Twenty-First Century
 created: 2025-02-08
 published: 2025-03-19
 tags: